rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 pvcreate -- physical volume « /dev/hdb1 » successfully created
 ```

-you can also use a whole disk (which facilitates disk size increases in virtual environments for example).
+You can also use a whole disk (which facilitates disk size increases in virtual environments for example).

 ```
 [root]# pvcreate /dev/hdb